-The CCR Group's capital management is designed to continually protect, increase and earn a return on its own funds within the adopted risk appetite framework.
+CCR's capital management is designed to continually protect, increase and earn a return on its own funds within the adopted risk appetite framework.

-In a favorable insurance year, the CCR Group sets aside amounts to its equalization and other reserves in order to meet its target return on capital.
+In a favorable insurance year, CCR sets aside amounts to its equalization and other reserves in order to meet its target return on capital.